8bitbuddhist/PixelMaestro-Studio/README.md

 ## Features

-- Design custom animations and patterns using a fully interactive, real-time, visual editing tool
+- Design rich, full color animations using interactive real-time visual editing tools
 - Control up to 256 independent, multi-layered drawing surfaces simultaneously
-- Create beautiful, 24-bit color palettes with support for over 250 colors per palette
-- Use powerful image editing tools to design your own still images and animations
+- Upload your changes in real-time to Arduino and other devices over USB
+- Save, load, and share your custom animations and configurations
 - Set dynamic time-based animations and transitions using a powerful yet intuitive event scheduling system
-- Upload your changes in real-time to devices connected via USB or serial port
-- Save, load, and share your custom animations to and from your computer and other devices

 ## Usage